 The Working Irish Setter

-Bred for stamina and agility with a powerful sense of smell, the working Irish Setter could move all day over a variety of terrain.
+Bred for stamina, agility, and with a powerful sense of smell, the working Setter could move all day over a variety of terrain.

 But unlike other hunting dogs, a setter does not chase or kill its intended victim.

 Instead, he assists the hunter by smelling for the prey with his head held high to analyze scent particles drifting in the air.

 When a dog catches the scent they wag their tails rhythmically, indicating to the hunter they have tracked down their quarry.

 Today, you often see two types of the dog, bred for either conformation or as a working dog.

 The breed’s popularity increased during the 1960s and 1970s mainly due to the books and Disney movie which featured one of these dogs called Big Red.

 They were also seen in the White House as pets for Presidents Richard Nixon, Ronald Reagan, and Harry Truman.